rahulkumarsurati/Redis-Cluster-Docker-file/README.md

 For Master:
 docker create -it -p 6379:6379 --name master-redis zokeber/redis

-We need to make some changes that allow our slave server to connect to our master instance:

- Open /etc/redis.conf with your favorite text editor:

- Edit the following lines

- *slaveof your_redis_master_ip 6379*

- Now save these changes, and exit the file.Next, restart the Docker container.

 For Slave:
 docker create -it -p 6379:6379 --name slave-redis zokeber/redis